mzlogin/awesome-adb/README.en.md

 Found If you specify a file name can be omitted when the -p parameter to `.png` ending; otherwise you need to use the -p parameter.
 If you do not specify a file name, file contents screenshot will be directly output to stdout.

-Save screenshot file to computer with a single line command:
+Another method to save screenshot file to computer with a single line command:

 ```sh
 adb shell screencap -p | sed "s/\r$//" > sc.png